DevSlem/AINE-DRL/README.md

 ## Run

-If you run a test file in `test` directory, you can see the result in `results` directory.
+If you run a sample code file in [samples](samples/) directory, you can see the result in `results` directory.
 Input below commands.

 ```
 tensorboard --logdir=results